mgreiler/se-unlocked-website/src/posts/designer-to-web-developer.md

 </div>
 <div class="col-8 guest-about">
 <b>About Annie Liew</b><br/>
-In this episode, I talk to Annie Liew, who works as a web developer at a startup called Pastel.
-She transitioned from Design to Engineering, and I want to know how she experienced this.
+Annie Liew, is a web developer at a startup called Pastel.
+She transitioned from Design to Engineering,
 </div>
 </div>